“Why is it always so goddamn hot when there’s a funeral?” Colleen asked irritably. She wasn’t really irritable, per sé, she was just… Colleen.

 John turned toward her.
 “Some people like to go home, some like to get shit-faced at the nearest bar, some like to just drive.”
 He paused.
 “I was asking what you needed,” he said gently.
 Colleen seemed to soften a bit.

-“Drive,” she said.
-“North or South?”
-“West,” she said, “I hate 95.”
 John pushed a button on his car stereo.
-“Directions to Los Angeles, California,” he intoned and Siri produced a map with a blue line going from the cemetery to Los Angeles.
+“Directions to Los Angeles, California,” he intoned and Siri produced a map with a blue line going from the cemetery in Maryland to Los Angeles, California.

 “No, I’m good.”

 “What?
-You have a joint?!” she said incredulously, and inquisitively.
+You have a joint?!” she said with mock incredulity.
 John laughed.
 “No. I don’t have anything.”

 “In 500 feet, veer right onto I-695 toward Towson,” Siri said.

 “Well… I do.
 Home first, then West.”
 John made a gutsy and wholly illegal jump to the left lane for the I-695 exit toward I-95, toward Colleen's townhouse in Federal Hill, which relaxed her enough for her to take off her heels and put her feet on the dash (with a respectable mauve toe-nail polish to match her fingernails and lipstick, if you must know).

 Amazingly, John found a place to park in Federal Hill close to Colleen’s townhouse.
 He’d dropped her at her door first and by the time he’d parked, knocked and her door opened she’d lost the pearls and hose, unbuttoned another button on her silk blouse — he wondered if this was the first time he'd seen the swell of her breasts — and was looking at him over the rim of the glass of red wine pressed to her lips.
 He was trying not to notice that very nice swell.

 “Then…” and he nodded toward the wine.
 She mocked a shocked look.